Linas Kukuraitis

 Linas Kukuraitis (born 22 May 1978) is a Lithuanian politician.
 He served as Minister of Social Security and Labour in the Skvernelis Cabinet led by Prime Minister Saulius Skvernelis from 13 December 2016 to 11 December 2020.
+He is currently serving as Minister of Health since 14 July 2026.

 In 2021, Kukuraitis left his former party, the Lithuanian Farmers and Greens Union, and joined Union of Democrats "For Lithuania", a new party established by himself and Skvernelis.